Who is a Web Designer? What is Web Design?

 Skills Required For Web Design

 Depending on the function and speciality of each individual, different skill sets are needed for web designers to be successful.
-Nevertheless, in general, some crucial capabilities include:
+Nevertheless, in general, hire web designer with these crucial capabilities:

 - Design tools and software

 - Understanding web accessibility guidelines and website design principles

 - Conversion rate Optimisation or CRO